outpaddling/Coding-Standards/README.md

 matrices stored in files
 and saving the result to another file does not require the use of arrays.
 (Think about it.)
-Using arrays for this task only slows down the program and limits the size of arrays it can process.
+Using arrays for this task only slows down the program and limits the size of the matrices it can process.

 ## Documentation